-- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues the Standard APES 305 Terms of Engagement (the Standard), which is effective for Engagements commencing on or after 01 July 2008. - 1.2 APES 305 sets the standards in respect of Terms of Engagement for Members in Public Practice in the provision of quality and ethical Professional Services to Clients.
+- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues the Standard APES 305 Terms of Engagement (the Standard), which is effective for Engagements commencing on or after 01 July 2008.1 July 2013 and supersedes APES 305 Terms of Engagement issued in December 2007 and revised June 2009. - 1.2 APES 305 sets the standards in respect of Terms of Engagement for Members in Public Practice in the provision of quality and ethical Professional Services to Clients.
 The mandatory requirements of this Standard are in bold type, preceded or followed by discussion or explanations in grey type.
 In some instances there are specific standards applicable to Members in Public Practice issued by other standard setting bodies or specific requirements of statutes in respect of Terms of Engagement, for example ASA 210: Terms of Audit Engagements issued by the Auditing and Assurance Standards Board which governs audit Engagements.
 Compliance with these other standards or statutes should result in compliance with APES 305. - 1.3 Members in Public Practice in Australia shall follow the mandatory requirements of APES 305 when they provide Professional Services to Clients. - 1.4 Members in Public Practice outside of Australia shall follow the provisions of APES 305 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.5 Members in Public Practice shall be familiar with relevant professional standards and guidance notes when providing Professional Services.
 All Members shall comply with the fundamental principles outlined in the Code. - 1.6 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.7 All references to professional standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.8 In applying APES 305 Members in Public Practice should be guided not merely by the words but also by the spirit of the Standard and the Code.